ianmoran11/ralget/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

+** Warning: ralget is in early development.
+Use for experimentation only. **

 # ralget

 Ralget creates and combines graphs with algebraic operations.